junybike/Simple-Shell/README.md

 # Simple_Shell
 This is a raw copy of the Simple Shell project

+## How to Compile
+1. Download the repository and unzip the file
+2. Open the terminal
+3. Navigate to the downloaded file
+4. In the directory, create a new directory called "build": `mkdir build`
+5. Navigate into the "build" directory and call command: `cmake ../`
+6. Finally, call command: `cmake --build .`

+## How to Run - Simple Shell
+1. Navigatve to newely created "build' file
+2. Call command `./shell`

 ## In this project...
-- Constructed a simple shell that executes user command input using C in a Linux virtual machine
+- Constructed a simple shell that executes user command input using Linux systems programming functions in C
 - Followed the signal safety to avoid abnormalities during execution by using signal-safe functions
 - Used fork function to execute commands in separate processes to support foreground and background command